alexpotter1/Weight-Tracker/Design/Data Progression.md

 * *CorePlot.h* is an Objective-C header file defines the methods, functions, variables and properties that can later be used.
 * *CorePlot.m* is an Objective-C implementation file - existing here is the logic for the methods, functions, properties and variables that are defined in the header file.

+These files are necessary to facilitate graph drawing to implement the following requirements from the specification:

+* **3**: Provide visual feedback to the user with a graphical method

 ##### Objective-C to Swift Bridging header
 To access the methods and properties in Core Plot, the project must have a *Bridging Header*, so that the Swift code and the Objective-C code can work together.
 On the design storyboard, this is shown by a box that a line runs through from *CorePlot.m* to my graph view controller.